jhu-ip/cs220-summer22/assign/final.md

 will have red pixels wherever your program's output differed from the expected output image.

+Make sure that you use `valgrind` frequently to test your program to ensure that there are no memory errors or memory leaks.

 ## Development strategy

 Roughly, your main development goals should be